What is new with real estate in Coco Beach

 The beach and beach clubs

 In the past, there was really only one beach club in this area.
 It was the Canibal Royal at the far north end of the beach.
 Most everyone else went to the beaches in the center of Playa Del Carmen.
-Now, the Canibal Royal Beach Club is closed and there are four other beach clubs that have sprung up on the beach between 38th and the Reef Club Hotel.
+There are four other beach clubs that have sprung up on the beach between 38th and the Reef Club Hotel.
 The first was Martina Beach Club.
 This was a loud club that neighbors complained about a lot.
 It has calmed down some and now is joined by some other beach clubs that offer residents and renters an option out of the direct center of Playa Del Carmen.
 Mandarino is the nicest of these clubs and reflects more the style of renters and owners who visit the area.

 The beach here suffers from erosion at the far north end, especially after the piers were built in front of the Reef Resort.
 The beach for the most part is as wide or wider than other parts of central Playa Del Carmen.
 Seaweed or sargassum since October 2019 has been minimal although this beach does tend to collect a little more that other beaches because of the shape.
 Another thing noticeable about this beach is the sulfur smell.
 It does tend to smell sometimes.
 Some have said this is due to the manglar that was built on in this area.